Are there expat areas to live in ?

 - DEFENSIVE DRIVING is the key.

-- Do not hesitate to blow your horn in intersections to make sure no one is running a red light, to warn a pedestrian about to cross, or to get a jeepney which has abruptly stopped in front of you in the middle of the road to get moving.
+- Do not hesitate to blow your horn (or halt and check all directions) in intersections to make sure no one is running a red light, to warn a pedestrian about to cross, or to get a jeepney which has abruptly stopped in front of you in the middle of the road to get moving.
 When driving out-of-town or in the countryside, be sure to get to your destination by early evening.
 Country roads are not lit well and language may be a problem.
 In addition to that, directions will not always be available, as there are hardly any street signs or public telephone lines around.
 A cellular phone is always handy.

 - If you find yourself in the middle of a downpour or a sudden storm, take extra caution as some roads easily get flooded.